-- low mood or depression
+- Low mood or depression

-- anxiety
+- Anxiety

-- disfigurement
+- Disfigurement

-- difficulties with eating
+- Difficulties with eating

-- difficulties with speaking
+- Difficulties with speaking

-- changes in sexual activity.
+- Changes in sexual activity

-You may have got through the diagnosis and treatment for laryngeal cancer, but you may be finding it difficult to deal with some of the side effects of treatment.
+You may have got through the diagnosis and treatment for hypopharyngeal cancer, but you may be finding it difficult to deal with some of the side effects of treatment.
 Speak with your doctor about any difficulties you may be experiencing.
 Your doctor may give you a referral to a psychologist or another healthcare professional who can help you.
 Speak with your family and friends too about any concerns you may have.

 You may find it helps to join a patient support group and speak with others who are having treatment for head and neck cancer.
-You can also find help and advice in online self-help resources such as beyondblue.
+You can also find help and advice in online self-help resources such as www.beyondblue.